Seamen's Home (Nuuk)

 Seamen's Home is a three star hotel in Nuuk, Greenland.
 Housed in a distinctive red building, it has 41 rooms, 37 of which are en suite.
 18 of the rooms overlook Nuuk Port.
-The hotel has four large rooms for the disabled.
+The hotel has four large rooms for disabled people.

 The main restaurant for guests is the Cafeteria Garni.

 The hotel also has a conference room for 30 people.